 More comfortable or tighter fitting?

-In choosing on how to dress for modern dance class, one can in fact choose between two solutions.
+When choosing on how to dress for modern dance class, one can in fact choose between two solutions.

 What to wear on the feet?

 For modern dance exercise depending on your needs, you can put on lifesavers, jazz shoes or sneakers.
-The lifesavers fit and a choreography with softer movements related to neoclassical or contemporary dance.
+The foot savers fit and a choreography with softer movements related to neoclassical or contemporary dance.
 Jazz shoes are preferred for modern dance choreography or video dance.
 The shoessneakers low or high with a split sole are preferred for hip hop or break dance choreography.

 Here are some examples of useful floor warm-up exercises to practice before class: